Labour threatens to strip Avanti West Coast’s contract over ‘woeful service’

 Office of Rail and Road figures show Avanti West Coast had the third worst reliability of all operators in Britain in the year to the end of March, with the equivalent of one in 15 trains (6.9%) cancelled.

-The Conservative Government awarded Avanti West Coast a new long-term contract starting in October last year.
+The Conservative Government awarded Avanti West Coast – owned by FirstGroup and Trenitalia – a new long-term contract starting in October last year.

 The agreement is for up to nine years but can be terminated with three months’ notice at any point from October 2026.